South

 Healthcare Keynote

-Exploring Shadow AI ina. high-trust, high-risk environment, including:
+Exploring Shadow AI in a high-trust, high-risk environment, including:

 • Frontline pressure and productivity demand